how to apply for a short-term loan

 The offer in principle

-An offer in principle (OIP) lays out the basic terms of the loan, stating that we will agree to lend to you at a specific rate and for a specific duration provided that your information adds up i.e the property and the valuations are accurate.
+An offer in principle (OIP) lays out the basic terms of the short term loan, stating that we will agree to lend to you at a specific rate and for a specific duration provided that your information adds up i.e the property and the valuations are accurate.

 We aim to send you the office in principle within two hours of hearing from you and the initial plans of your project.
 The OIP needs to be signed on each page in the bottom corner, and on the last page in the box provided and sent back by email, fax or post.
 As soon as we receive the signed OIP we will provide our bank details for payment of the valuation fee.